Beijing, the Bay Area, and New York City Top Navitas Ventures’ List of Global Edtech Hubs

-Navitas Ventures, the corporate venturing arm of Navitas, has released Global EdTech Ecosystems.
+Navitas Ventures, the VC arm of Navitas, has released Global EdTech Ecosystems.
 The report ranks the world’s twenty most active edtech hubs.
 Using several factors, including funding levels and the number of edtech startups in each city, Navitas Ventures’ report ranks the world’s top twenty edtech hubs.
 Beijing, the Bay Area, and New York City top the ranking, but the list also includes several other cities around the world, including a few that rarely come to mind as active tech hubs.

 Based in Australia, Navitas develops and provides educational services and learning solutions to colleges and universities in Australia, as well as North America, Europe, Africa, and Asia.
 Navitas Ventures invests in edtech startups.
 The company’s recently released report not only highlights the world’s most active edtech hubs but also makes it clear that edtech is now a truly global phenomenon.

 Beijing Gains Top Place on the Global EdTech Ecosystems Report

 Beijing tops the Navitas Ventures‘ list with an edtech index of 88.
 The city’s high ranking reflects the fact that Beijing is currently home to 3,000 edtech companies and that 109 of these companies report more than $1 million in funding and five have a valuation of at least $1 billion.

 U.S. Tech Hubs Dominate the Top of Navitas’s Report